 | Weight | Heavier due to integrated reservoir | Lighter handle, base unit is heavier |

 The primary appeal of a rechargeable water flosser lies in its freedom.
-Imagine maintaining your oral hygiene routine without being tethered to an electrical outlet.
-This makes them perfect for smaller bathrooms with limited counter space, as well as for those who travel frequently.
+These devices are perfect for smaller bathrooms with limited counter space and for frequent travelers.
 Their waterproof designs often allow for convenient use in the shower, simplifying your routine and minimizing mess.
 While corded models might offer a slight edge in continuous power and larger reservoirs, the convenience, flexibility, and compact nature of rechargeable water flossers make them a preferred choice for many seeking a hassle-free and effective cleaning solution.

 Key Features to Look for in a Rechargeable Water Flosser